 Getting pregnant can be difficult.
-The same goes for staying pregnant, considering the fact that nearly 25 percent of pregnancies end in miscarriage.
-Enduring a loss of pregnancy is often painful, but as much as healing takes time, men and women may not want to wait too long before they try again.
-Contrary to commonly-held beliefs and even many official recommendations, research shows that couples who try to conceive within three months of a miscarriage may be more likely to become pregnant and have a healthy pregnancy than those who wait longer.
+The same goes for staying pregnant, considering that nearly 25 percent of pregnancies end in miscarriage.
+Enduring a loss of pregnancy is often painful.
+But as much as healing takes time, couples may not want to wait too long before they try getting pregnant after a miscarriage.
+Contrary to popular belief and even many official recommendations, pregnancy after miscarriage can have a high chance of success.
+So how soon after a miscarriage can you get pregnant?
+Couples who try getting pregnant within three months of a miscarriage may actually be more likely to conceive and have a healthy pregnancy than those who wait longer.

-The National Institute of Health has found that patients who conceived within three months following a miscarriage had a higher live birth rate than those who waited longer — 53 percent compared to 36 percent.
-Additional research from the NIH found that women who got pregnant again within three months of a miscarriage reduced their risk of another pregnancy loss compared to women who conceived after three months.
+People who got pregnant right after a miscarriage had a higher live birth rate than those who waited longer — 53 percent compared to 36 percent, according to a study from the National Institutes of Health.
+Additional research found that people who got pregnant again within three months of a miscarriage reduced their risk of another pregnancy loss compared to those who conceived after three months.

-“If a woman decides to wait to attempt conception, the miscarriage risk is slightly higher,” says Dr. Mark Trolice, an OB/GYN and reproductive endocrinologist.
+In general, the risk of having a second miscarriage is low.
+Only about one percent of women have repeated miscarriages.
+But “if a woman decides to wait to attempt conception, the risk of a miscarriage is slightly higher,” says Mark Trolice, MD, an OB/GYN and reproductive endocrinologist based in Florida.

-Exactly why trying within a three-month window is advantageous is not settled science.
+Exactly why it’s advantageous to try to conceive within several months of a miscarriage is not settled science.
 Trolice suspects that couples who conceive right away might be more likely to make the health and lifestyle adjustments needed for a healthy pregnancy.
-For instance, women who waited longer to conceive had higher rates of obesity compared to women who tried to get pregnant right away.
+For instance, women who waited longer to get pregnant after a miscarriage had higher rates of obesity compared to women who tried to get pregnant right away.

-“A woman’s peak fertility is actually in her mid-to-late twenties and begins to decline more rapidly after the age of 35,” Dr. Tom Molinaro, a reproductive endocrinologist at the Reproductive Medicine Associates of New Jersey, says.
+“A woman’s peak fertility starts in her mid-to-late twenties and declines more rapidly after the age of 35,” says Tom Molinaro, MD, a reproductive endocrinologist at the Reproductive Medicine Associates of New Jersey.
 “Because of this, a couple should begin trying to conceive as soon as they are ready.”

-Every pregnancy is different and so is every miscarriage, so there are many limitations to consider with this data.
-If the miscarriage involved any medical procedure it is crucial to take advice from a doctor about when to hold off in order to avoid complications and infections.
-Couples who have had recurrent miscarriages or experienced a miscarriage after 13 weeks (most miscarriages occur before), there are caveats about trying sooner than later that could pose a health threat to women and their babies, and it is important to discuss these with medical professionals.
+Every pregnancy is different, and so is every miscarriage, so there are many limitations to consider with this data.
+If the miscarriage involved any medical procedure, it’s crucial to take advice from a doctor about when to hold off in order to avoid complications and infections.
+For couples who have had recurrent pregnancy loss or who experienced a miscarriage after 13 weeks (most miscarriages occur before), there are caveats about trying sooner rather than later.
+It could pose a health threat to the pregnant person and their baby, and it’s important to discuss these details with medical professionals.

-Both Molinaro and Trolice agree that there is no one-size-fits-all prescription for men and women trying to conceive after a miscarriage.
+Both Molinaro and Trolice agree that there is no one-size-fits-all prescription for getting pregnant after a miscarriage.
 However, if couples are physically and psychologically ready to get back on the baby-making horse, there is no need to wait six months to start trying.
 On the other hand, there is no need to minimize the loss or rush the grief process either.